Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (Fenster beschreiben?)

 - [EXCEL]
 Click this button to download the statistics displayed in Excel format.
-The Excel file is downloaded by default in the *Downloads* folder of your computer.
+By default, the downloaded export file is saved in the
+*Downloads* folder of your device.

 **Number of units sold per product**